Office 2013 All-In-One For Dummies

-Ribbon: Running across the top of all Office programs, the Ribbon offers tabs with commands for accomplishing tasks.
+Ribbon: Running across the top of all Office applications, the Ribbon offers tabs with commands for doing this, that, and the other thing.
 To customize the Ribbon and make getting to the commands you need that much faster, right-click the Ribbon and choose Customize the Ribbon.
 You go to the Customize Ribbon tab of the Options dialog box.
 From there, you can move tabs and groups on the ribbon, create your own tabs, and create your own groups.

 Status bar: The status bar along the bottom of the screen gives you information about the file you’re working on.
-Maybe you want more information — or you think the status bar is too crowded.
-To change what’s on the status bar, right-click it and select options on the pop-up menu.
+Maybe you want more information or you think the status bar is too crowded.
+To change what’s on the status bar, right-click it and select desired options on the pop-up menu that appears.

-Changing the color scheme: Office 2010 offers three color schemes to dress up Excel, Outlook, Access, Word, Publisher, and PowerPoint.
-To change color schemes, start on the File tab, choose Options, select the General category in the Options dialog box, open the Color Scheme drop-down list, and choose Blue, Silver, or Black.
+Changing the background and color theme: Office 2013 offers several ways to dress up Excel, Outlook, Access, OneNote, Word, Publisher, and PowerPoint.
+To change the background color or choose a different theme, start on the File tab, choose Options, and select the General category in the Options dialog box.
+Then open the Office Background and Office Theme drop-down lists and make choices.

-Word 2010 documents, Excel 2010 worksheets, PowerPoint 2010 slides, Outlook 2010 messages, and Publisher 2010 publications are much more attractive and communicate more when you include visual elements.
-Office 2010 offers commands for creating these visual elements:
+Word 2013 documents, Excel 2013 worksheets, PowerPoint 2013 slides, OneNote 2013 notebooks, Outlook 2013 messages, and Publisher 2013 publications are much more attractive and communicate more when you include visual elements.
+Office 2013 offers commands for creating these visual elements:

 Charts: A chart is an excellent way to present data for comparison purposes.
 The pie slices, bars, columns, or lines tell readers right away which business is more productive, for example, or who received the most votes.
 On the Insert tab, click the Chart button to begin creating a chart.